• AI games work best as creative tools, not passive entertainment. The best options let kids build, create, and problem-solve

 Ages 3-5: Start with Gemini Storybook as a together activity.
 The parent creates, child directs.
 Add LittleLit when they're ready for more independent exploration.

-Teens 13+: Character.AI opens up for creative writing exploration.
+Teens 13+: Suno can now be used independently.
+Character.AI opens up for older teens (16+ recommended with supervision) for creative writing, though we urge caution given documented safety concerns.
 All the younger-kid options still work if they're interested.

 What Didn't Make the List